bsosnader/sosnader.tk.source/_posts/2017-04-13-visualizing-penn-states-gym-attendance.markdown

 I also got better with using external Python and JavaScript libraries.
 Documentation can often be sparse and unreadable, and I definitely learned how to adapt and twist things to do what I wanted them to do.

 Funnily enough, I think what I learned the *most* about through this project was the linux shell.
 I had to use it extensively to configure the servers, run commands, and test things.
 I got far more comfortable with it than I had been before, and I think those skills will really help my productivity in the future.

-Anyway, that's all!
-I'm pretty sure no one will ever read this other than me, so that's kind of sad.
-But hey, it's good to write out my steps and process to help me remember how I did it and to document it for the future.

 Until next time!